 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to venlafaxine.

 These are not all the side effects of venlafaxine.
-For a full list see the leaflet inside your medicines packet.
+For a full list, see the leaflet inside your medicine packet.

-It is important to continue taking venlafaxine to keep you well.
+It's important you keep taking venlafaxine to keep you well.
 Breastfeeding will also benefit both you and your baby.

-If you notice that your baby isn't feeding as well as usual, or seems unusually sleepy, or if you have any other concerns about your baby, then talk to your health visitor or doctor as soon as possible.
+If you notice that your baby seems unusually sleepy, is not feeding as well as usual, seems irritable, or if you have any other concerns about your baby, then talk to your health visitor, midwife, doctor or pharmacist as soon as possible.

-Some medicines and venlafaxine can interfere with each other and increase the chances of you having side effects.
+Some medicines can affect the way venlafaxine works and increase the chances of you having side effects.

 Tell your doctor if you're taking these medicines before you start venlafaxine:

-- any medicines that affect your heartbeat – as venlafaxine can speed up or change your heartbeat.
+- any medicines that affect your heartbeat – as venlafaxine can make your heart beat faster or cause an irregular heartbeat

-- any other medicines for depression.
-Some rarely used antidepressants can interact with venlafaxine to cause very high blood pressure even when they have been stopped for a few weeks.
+- any other medicines for depression – some rarely used antidepressants can affect venlafaxine and cause very high blood pressure even if they have not been taken few weeks

-Do not take the herbal remedy for depression, St John's wort, while you are being treated with venlafaxine as it will increase your risk of side effects.
+Do not take St John's wort, a herbal remedy for depression, while you are being treated with venlafaxine because it increases your risk of side effects.